dorgonman/HorizonQuestDemo/README.md

 User Guide: How to define QuestRequirement
 -----------------------

+QuestRequirement is defined using Blueprint that can encapsulate any gameplay logics for Quest Completion test.

 1. Create Blueprint inheritted from HorizonQuestRequirement.

 2. Override BP_CheckRequirement and Implement Check Logic: Here we check if flag count large than expected amount that defined in RequirementData.